Adri6336/EnKryptos/README.md

 As an executable, all you'll need to do to get started is download the Enkryptos-win.zip file included in this repository.
 Extract it and do the following:

-**Windows**
+**Windows:**

-find the EnKryptos.exe file within and double click to run.
+Find the EnKryptos.exe file within and double click to run.
 Don't move the executable from its folder -- there's a lot of necessary parts hidden within the folder (makes it easier for you to find the right file).

 # Using Enkryptos as a Script